ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ## The [CompletableFuture](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/CompletableFuture.html) class

-The `CompletableFuture` class is the main implementation of the `CompletionStage` interface.
-However, it also implements the `Future` interface.
-That means the `CompletableFuture` class can simultaneously represent a step in a multi-step computation and the result of an asynchronous task.
+The `CompletableFuture` class represents a stage in a multi-stage (possibly asynchronous) computation where stages can be _created, checked, completed_, and _read_.
+The `CompletableFuture` class is the main implementation of the `CompletionStage` interface, it also implements the `Future` interface.
+That means the `CompletableFuture` class can simultaneously represent _a stage_ in a multi-stage computation and _the result_ of such a computation.

-In comparing with the `FutureTask` class the `CompletableFuture` class has significant capabilities:

-*   it is possible to register a callback for future competition
-*   it is impossible to pipeline computations in a non-blocking manner
-*   it is impossible to manually complete a future (either with a result or with an exception)

-The general workflow of `CompletableFuture` objects as a future/promise:
+This class specifies _the general workflow_ of the future/promise implementation in the CompletableFuture API:

-1. a _creating_ thread creates an incomplete future and adds computation handlers to it
+1. A _creating_ thread creates an incomplete future and adds computation handlers to it.
-2. a _reading_ thread waits (in a blocking or non-blocking manner) until the future is completed normally or exceptionally
+2. A _reading_ thread waits (in a blocking or non-blocking manner) until the future is completed normally or exceptionally.
-3. a _completing_ thread completes the future and unblocks the _reading _thread
+3. A _completing_ thread completes the future and unblocks the _reading _thread.

-Besides 5 methods implemented from the `Future` interface and 43 methods implemented from the `Future` interface, the `CompletableFuture` class additionally defines 30 public methods.
-These methods can be divided into five groups by their purpose:
+The methods of the `CompletionStage` interface can be divided into five groups according to their purpose:

 *   methods to create futures
-*   methods to verify futures
+*   methods to check futures
 *   methods to complete futures
-*   methods to get results of futures
+*   methods to read futures
 *   methods for bulk futures operations

 ![methods of the CompletableFuture class](/images/methods_of_the_CompletableFuture_class.png)